HeyMaslo/Machines/README.md

 ## unborn

 AI technology repository.
 What is considerer unborn is what is not actually creating or is waiting to create.
-In this repository are various tools or prototypes that can be used by or for antropomorphic AI.
+In this repository are various tools or prototypes that can be used by or for anthropomorphic AI.

 ## wip